 Consider this: Have you ever gotten a call or email from an acquaintance saying they’re looking for a job, and asking whether you know of any openings for them?
 If you’re like most people, your answer to that question was probably a bit sad: “No, I’m sorry, I don’t.
 I’ll keep you in mind if I hear of anything.”

 Or perhaps the acquaintance wants to meet with you, but it’s not clear exactly what they want from you – are they hoping you’ll find them a job somehow?
 Do you feel a little pressured?
 Sorry for them?
 How uncomfortable for both of you!

 Try this approach: Instead of asking about openings, say “I’ve developed a list of companies I might like to work for, and I’d like to get your thoughts about any of these, or similar ones.”

-Or, when you’re writing or speaking to someone at one of those companies.
+If you do that, you may soon find yourself speaking to someone at one of those companies.
 Again, don’t ask them about openings–you can find that out on the company website.
 Here’s a question that would be much better at engaging their interest and starting a relationship: “I’d like to talk with you about your view of current trends in the XYZ industry and your experience at QRS Company.”